 Panning my view through the window from left to right I was surprised to find more delightful visuals.
 On the left was a view of Vidyasagar Setu (known as second Hooghly Bridge and as Golden Gate Bridge) and on the right was the view of Victoria Memorial Hall.
 There could have been no better way to start a vacation.

-We had a whole day ahead of sight seeing for us, so a good breakfast was in order.
-Apart from the regulars, the buffet breakfast served local dish – Phulko Luchi with Daal and Mishti Doi (sweet yogurt), we had our full and left the hotel ready to capture the sights of Kolkata.
+We had a whole day ahead of sightseeing for us, so a good breakfast was in order.
+Apart from the regulars, the buffet breakfast served local dish – Phulko Luchi with Daal and Mishti Doi (sweet yoghurt), we had our full and left the hotel ready to capture the sights of Kolkata.

 To continue – Kolkata trip Part 2.